Integrative-Transcriptomics/snpviz/README.md

 ### genome annotation of the human genome:

-On the following Website you need to select the desired human release ans select "Track" to "TransMapEnsemlb"!!!
+On the following Website you need to select the desired human release ans select "Track" to "TransMapEnsembl"!!!

 http://genome.ucsc.edu/cgi-bin/hgTables